TOURS GIVE

 LAND ACKNOWLEDGEMENT

-Learn more about how to craft a Land Acknowledgement for your organization from: Land Acknowledgement Guide from IllumiNative; American Indian & Indigenous Studies Program at Cornell here; and Honor Native Land Virtual Resource Pack from the United States Department of Arts & Culture.
+Learn more about how to craft a Land Acknowledgement and build relationship with the Indigenous communities of your area from the following resources: Land Acknowledgement Guide from IllumiNative; American Indian & Indigenous Studies Program at Cornell here; and Honor Native Land Virtual Resource Pack from the United States Department of Arts & Culture.

 PRONUNCIATION & TERMS GUIDE

-For pronunciation of the names of the original inhabitants of the Ithaca area, Gayogo̱hó꞉nǫˀ is approximately Guy-yo-KO-no and Haudenosaunee is approximately Ho-di-no-SO-ni*.
+For pronunciation of the names of the original inhabitants of the Tompkins County area, Gayogo̱hó꞉nǫˀ is approximately Guy-yo-KO-no and Haudenosaunee is approximately Ho-di-no-SO-ni* sometimes also Ho-di-no-SHOW-ni.
 Cayuga or Kayuga is considered an anglicization (English-derived) of Gayogo̱hó꞉nǫˀPlease listen to Gayogo̱hó꞉nǫˀ language keeper Stephen Henhawk’s pronunciation in this video associated with the Gayogo̱hó꞉nǫˀ language course he taught at Cornell.

-* Gayogo̱hó꞉nǫˀand Haudenosaunee are both words originating in the Iroquoian family linguistic group and may have subtle differences in pronunciation in different dialects.
-They may also be presented with a variety of spellings in Roman and Haudenosaunee alphabets.
+*Gayogo̱hó꞉nǫˀ and Haudenosaunee are both words originating in the Iroquoian family linguistic group (which has 15+ distinct living dialects) and may have subtle differences in pronunciation and spelling interpretation.
+Gayogo̱hó꞉nǫˀ/Cayuga was entirely developed as a verbal language over millennia, and written variations with set diacritics have been evolving through conversation with living language speakers since the 1990's.
+As such "Gayogo̱hó꞉nǫˀ " and most words within the language may also be presented with a variety of spellings in Roman and Haudenosaunee alphabets.
 Here are some examples:

 Perry Ground (Turtle Clan, Onondaga) presents to children and families at The History Center in Tompkins County.
 January 2020.